raghavtalwar/Red-Team-Operations/88 - Admin/88 - Admin.md

 #### Folder Note
 - Creates Folder > Links them to > Notes
 - Now we can have a card style display of all the content within that Note
+- Syntax: CTRL + Click > Auto Create Folder Note
+- attaching a note file to a folder, and the folder note file will be hidden by CSS rules.

 To Do